+The Parks and Greenspace Master Plan will be used as a guide book to move Hendersonville's parks and greenspace system into the future.
 The plan has been created with public input and best practices to ensure that it reflects the community's aspirations, concerns, and desires for the future of Hendersonville's park system.